asweigart/pyautogui/docs/screenshot.rst

 On a 1920 x 1080 screen, the `screenshot()` function takes roughly 100 milliseconds - it's not fast but it's not slow.

+There is also an optional `region` keyword argument, if you do not want a screenshot of the entire screen.
+You can pass a four-integer tuple of the left, top, width, and height of the region to capture:

+    >>> import pyautogui
+    >>> im = pyautogui.screenshot(region=(0,0, 300, 400))

 The Locate Functions
 ====================